 The Flugplatz Oranienburg and the Heinkel-Werke Oranienburg plants were taken over by the Soviet military administration and wholly dismantled.
 Only the hangars at the airfield, the Weiße Stadt and other small buildings stayed.

 One of the reasons why we took our cameras to the abandoned Flugplatz Oranienburg was to fly drones.
-You probably have seen some of the pictures and videos we took during the last year, and we love to document how abandoned places look like from the sky.
+We love to document how abandoned places look like from the sky.
 This is why, in March 2021, our friend Ronaldo Pace and his drone went on a bike ride to Oranienburg.

 If you want to visit the Flugplatz Oranienburg, it’s pretty easy to do it.
 We saw people walking by with dogs, others cycling past it and even a guy that seemed to us like he was learning how to drive a motorcycle.
 The fence surrounding the hangar makes it harder to see how it looks like from the inside.
 However, this place is still interesting for people that like urban exploration.
 If you have a drone, know that it looks even better from the top with some weird concrete textures and abandoned structures.